xorinox/chia-utils/machines/README.md

 * 4 core 4770k (pretty old, but you can find used ones on eBay)
 * [10 core 10900x](https://amzn.to/32xt74E) 125 W
 ## RAM
-I use almost exclusively DDR4 from G.Skill
+I use exclusively DDR4 from G.Skill and Corsair.
+Both have a very good reputation within the gamer communiity.
+### G.Skill
 * 16 GB 3600 MHz CL16 modules
 * 32 GB 3600 MHz CL16 modules
 ## Motherboards